wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

 ##### 64 Rolls

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000---

     *   (a) who removes a copy of a printed preliminary referendum roll from any place where it is kept under [section 17(1) or (3)][23], except for the purpose of returning it to the Registrar for the district; or